Kural: Author

 The Kural text was authored by Thiruvalluvar (lit.
 Saint Valluvar).
 He is known by various other names including Poyyil Pulavar, Mudharpavalar, Deivappulavar, Nayanar, Devar, Nanmukanar, Mathanubangi, Sennabbodhakar, and Perunavalar.
 There is negligible authentic information available about Valluvar's life.
 For all practical purposes, neither his actual name nor the original title of his work can be determined with certainty.
 The Kural text itself does not name its author.
 The name Thiruvalluvar was first mentioned in the later era Shaivite Hindu text known as the Tiruvalluva Maalai, also of unclear date.
 However, the Tiruvalluva Maalai does not mention anything about Valluvar's birth, family, caste or background.
 No other authentic pre-colonial texts have been found to support any legends about the life of Valluvar.
 Starting around early 19th century, numerous inconsistent legends on Valluvar in various Indian languages and English were published.

 Various claims have been made regarding Valluvar's family background and occupation in the colonial era literature, all inferred from selective sections of his text or hagiographies published since the colonial era started in Tamil Nadu.
 One traditional version claims that he was a Paraiyar weaver.
 Another theory is that he must have been from the agricultural caste of Vellalars because he extols agriculture in his work.
 Another states he was an outcaste, born to a Pariah woman and a Brahmin father.
 Mu Raghava Iyengar speculated that "valluva" in his name is a variation of "vallabha", the designation of a royal officer.
 S. Vaiyapuri Pillai derived his name from "valluvan" (a Paraiyar caste of royal drummers) and theorized that he was "the chief of the proclaiming boys analogous to a trumpet-major of an army".
 The traditional biographies not only are inconsistent, but also contain incredulous claims about the author of the Kural text.
 Along with various versions of his birth circumstances, many state he went to a mountain and met the legendary Agastya and other sages.
 There are also accounts claiming that, during his return journey, Valluvar sat under a tree whose shadow sat still over him and did not move the entire day, he killed a demon, and many more.
 Scholars consider these and all associated aspects of these hagiographic stories to be fiction and ahistorical, a feature common to "international and Indian folklore".
 The alleged low birth, high birth and being a pariah in the traditional accounts are also doubtful.
-Traditionally, Valluvar is believed to have married to Vasuki and had a friend and a disciple named Elelasingan.
+Traditionally, Valluvar is believed to have been married to Vasuki and had a friend and a disciple named Elelasingan.